A new dial for Protect Our Neighbors, Safer at Home, and Stay at Home.

-The LOGAN COUNTY HERITAGE CENTER is offering a free volunteer service to older adults and high risk adults to provide grocery shopping and errands.
-This service is for those who should be quarantining at home due to the coronavirus outbreak.
-To be matched up to a willing community volunteer OR to become a volunteer, please call the 522-1237, Monday-Friday, between 8 am and 4 pm.
+The LOGAN COUNTY HERITAGE CENTER is offering a free volunteer service to older adults and high-risk adults to provide grocery shopping and errands.
+This service is for those who should be quarantined at home due to the coronavirus outbreak.
+To be matched up to a willing community volunteer OR to become a volunteer, please call 522-1237, Monday-Friday, between 8 am and 4 pm.

 Guidance for PLACES OF WORSHIP click to read

 STERLING REGIONAL MEDCENTER visitor restrictions

 WAL-MART will be opening one hour early (6-7 am) every Tuesday for senior-only shopping.